 In an alternate universe, a very different version of the Justice League work to impose a harsher and more authoritarian form of justice on the world.
 In this universe, Superman is actually the biological son of General Zod, sent to Earth to be raised by a family of Mexican immigrants.
 Batman is actually Kirk Langstrom, a scientist who infected himself with vampirism as a result of a failed experiment.
 Wonder Woman is actually Bekka, one of the New Gods, who abandoned her home-world in disgust when her arranged marriage to the son of Darkseid ended in an outbreak of violence.

-While the traditional Justice League are loved by the people they fight to protect, this version of the team are hated and feared by many.
-So, when it seems that the Justice League are being framed for the murder of prominent scientists, the situation turns dire very quickly — forcing the trio to fight to clear their name, and uncover to mystery of who is really behind the brutal acts of violence.
+While the traditional Justice League is loved by the people they fight to protect, this version of the team is hated and feared by many.
+So, when it seems that the Justice League is being framed for the murder of prominent scientists, the situation turns dire very quickly—forcing the trio to fight to clear their name and uncover the mystery of who is really behind the brutal acts of violence.

 Justice League: Gods and Monsters provides a very entertaining alternate version of the DC universe, with fascinating new takes on its most recognisable characters.